Canon M6 vs Sony RX100 VI

 It is notable that the M6 has a hotshoe, while the RX100 VI does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the M6 and the RX100 VI are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the RX100 VI followed on from the Sony RX100 V. Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.
+Both the M6 and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The M6 was replaced by the Canon M6 Mark II, while the RX100 VI was followed by the Sony RX100 VII.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Sony RX100 VI or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.